antoine-rocher/ar-personal-website/src/pages/about.md

     weight: 4
 template: page
 ---
 I actively **look for a PhD in astrophysics**.
-My main research insterest are **cosmology, extragalactic astrophysics, and exoplanets dectection and characterization**.
+My main research insterests are in **cosmology** with the study of **early universe** and **galaxy formation and evolution.**

-To improve my knowledge in physics, I am currently taking master's courses in Quantum Field Theory, Particles & Astroparticles physics, Nuclear & Astro-nuclear physics, Atomic & Molecular physics and Statistical physics at _Université Claude Bernard Lyon 1._
+In the mean time, to improve my knowledge in physics, I am **currently taking master's courses** in Quantum Field Theory, Particles & Astroparticles physics, Nuclear & Astro-nuclear physics, Atomic & Molecular physics and Statistical physics at _Université Claude Bernard Lyon 1._

 ## **Education :**